Why Do I Need Constant Reassurance in Relationships?

 Something must be wrong with me

 These beliefs can add another layer of distress.
-Instead of understanding the pattern, people begin trying to suppress it or judge themselves for it.
+Instead of understanding the pattern, there can be an attempt to suppress it or judge it.

 Part of the work in therapy is shifting this perspective.
 The need for reassurance is not a flaw in your personality.
-It is a response that developed within a relational context.
+It is a response formed within earlier relational experiences.
 When that context is understood, it becomes easier to approach the pattern with more clarity and less self-criticism.

 What Change Actually Looks Like in Relationships